ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/deploy-app.md

-# Deploy your Securely built application into a Hyper Protect Virtual Server
+# Deploy your Securely Built Application as a Hyper Protect Virtual Server

 ## Export Variables set in previous sections to current terminal session